Ways to Give

 Sometimes your personal donation can also be matched by your company through a matching Gift Program.
 This doubles or triples the value of your gift to the College.
 Matching Gift forms are usually available though your company's Human Resource Department.
 Retires and spouses are often eligible for gift matching as well.

-A gift-in-kind is a valuable resource to the college.
+Non-cash gifts are a valuable resource to the college.
 Such gifts offset financial resources that can be applied elsewhere in the college operations.
 Stevens College partners with companies who are interested in putting their new state of the art equipment in our labs, so our students become familiar and trained on the equipment prior to entering the workforce.
 Other opportunities include providing materials and supplies needed for the various programs.
 It is always a good idea to contact the Development Office to determine that the gift would be useful to the school.

 Stock that has increased in value is one of the most popular assets used in charitable giving.
 To qualify as a tax deductible gift you must own the securities a minimum of one at least one year.
 In addition to receiving an income tax deduction equal to the fair market value of the stock on the effective day of the transfer, you will avoid paying capital-gains taxes on the appreciation.